 Does any of this protect me from government surveillance?

 Be honest with yourself here: no. Local custody defends against the low-friction, no-warrant stuff — commercial brokerage, ad profiling, automated risk scoring.
-An agency with legal authority can still compel a vendor or a device.
+An agency with legal authority can still compel a vendor or a device, and because this data generally falls outside HIPAA there is no health-specific federal shield standing in the way; EFF’s 2026 review found that with the exception of Apple, the major wearable makers hold your readings in a form they can read and therefore hand over.
 Hardening removes the cheap, silent exposure, not the lawful one.
+What you keep off a vendor’s servers in the first place is the only part of this you fully control.

 How much time does this actually take?